ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

 Step 6: After these steps I open the app and there is a button to check for updates, if updates available then shorebird install the updates in my app and require restart the app.

 Step 7: After restarting, all the changes are applied in my uploaded app without installing the whole updated app.

+(Further R&D required for Testflight and App store uploads)

 Feel free to reach out if you have any further questions or need assistance!